RWTH-HPC/sx-aurora-offloading/docs/building.md

 ### Enable Testing

-To enable the test suite for the source transformation, simply:

-- Set **SOTOC_ENABLE_TESTS** to `ON`.
+To enable the test suite for the source transformation, simply set **SOTOC_ENABLE_TESTS** to `ON`.

-the test suite uses the `llvm-lit` and `FileCheck` tool build together with the project and uses the project's Clang as test compiler.
+The test suite uses the `llvm-lit` and `FileCheck` tool build together with the project and uses the project's Clang as test compiler.

 ## CMake Options

 - **NECAURORA_LIBELF_INCLUDE_DIR**
-Points to the include directory containing the headers for libelf (required for static linking).
+Points to the include directory containing the headers for `libelf.so` (required for static linking).

 - **NECAURORA_LIBELF_LIBRARIES**
-  Points to a libelf.so (required for static linking).
+  Points to a `libelf.so` (required for static linking).

 - **NECAURORA_LIBAVEOVE_STATIC**
-  Points to libaveoVE.a (required for static linking).
+  Points to `libaveoVE.a` (required for static linking).

 - **NECAURORA_LIBURPCVE_STATIC**
-  Points to liburpcVE_omp.a (required for static linking).
+  Points to `liburpcVE_omp.a` (required for static linking).

 - **NECAURORA_LIBVEIO**
-  Points to libveio.so (required for static linking).
+  Points to `libveio.so` (required for static linking).

 - **NECAURORA_TARGET_COMPILER_CLANG**
   The path to the clang compiler used for target compilations with the option `-fopenmp-nec-compiler=clang`.